-Commercial property refers to buildings or land that have the potential to generate a profit from rental income or capital gain.
+Commercial property refers to commercial buildings or land that have the potential to generate a profit from rental income or capital gain.
 The commercial real estate industry is specific in defining sectors that make up this category of buildings.
-Here are the different types of Denver commercial real estate.
+Here are the different types of Denver, Colorado commercial buildings.

 - Class A buildings are considered to be the most prestigious and have state-of-the-art systems, high-quality finishes, definite market presence, and excellent accessibility